 The focus of the program is on media analysis: Students in the minor will concentrate on evaluating the impact of information dissemination rather than on topics that focus on the practice of gathering and distributing messages.
 Students in the minor may not register for courses in the professional journalism curriculum.

 To take upper-division courses, the student must be at least a sophomore (25 semester hours).
-To pursue the Minor of Media Analysis, the student must maintain a minimum 2.0 cumulative GPA, obtain a minimum grade of “C” in each course in the minor.
+To pursue the Minor of Media Analysis, the student must maintain a minimum 2.0 cumulative GPA and earn a minimum grade of “C” in each course in the minor.
 The minor is not open to students who are majoring in Journalism and Mass Communication, Sports Journalism or Mass Communication and Media Studies.

 There are three required courses (9 hours):